Special Topics in Terrorism Studies; The Hostage Negotiator: Crisis Communication Skills

 Course Offerings:

-Spring 2023 Instructor: Thomas P. Mauriello Co-Instructor: View: Syllabus
+Fall 2024 Instructor: Unlisted/TBD Co-Instructor: View: Syllabus

 The trafficking of human beings in its historical, legal, economic, political and social contexts.
 Scope of the global problem, different forms of human trafficking, and regional trends and practices.
 Roles of government, the international community and individual actors.
 Strategies to combat trafficking.